haofeif/ssp-amazon-eks/docs/addons/opa-gatekeeper.md

 ## Getting Started with OPA Gatekeeper

 For the purposes of operating within a Shared Services Platform, we will be focusing on how to use a policy driven approach to secure our cluster using OPA Gatekeeper.
 You will see a directory with a set of example policies you can use to get started which can be found [here](https://github.com/open-policy-agent/gatekeeper-library/tree/master/library/general).
+Since the SSP comes with OPA Gatekeeper installed via Helm, you can simply navigate to the examples directory and choose the policies you wish to apply to your cluster.

 In this example, the cluster admin will force the use of unprivileged containers in the cluseter.
 The OPA Gatekeeper will look for the securitycontext field and check if privileged=true.
 If it’s the case, then, the request will fail.
 The policy should look like the following: